Elements-Agency/benjaminjyoung/content/shipping.md

   * Korea: 20-30 business days
   * International: 30-40 business days

 For **originals**, it's more of direct relation process.
 I will stay in touch with you directly to ensure everything goes smoothly.
-While the product is all ready to go, packaging is done very carefully to not ensure any damage.
-I will give you a delivery estimate on order, and you can get a full refund any time prior to confirming and finalizing shipment.
+It's best to (contact me)[/contact] prior to ordering for more information.
+While the painting is all ready to go, packaging is done very carefully to ensure no damage in shipping.
+I will give you a delivery estimate personally, and you can get a full refund any time prior to confirming and finalizing shipment.

 ### Where will my order ship from? ###